JuliBoii/CPP23/example/README.md

     ```

 - So we need to change into the example folder so we enter:
+    - Then we confirm we are in the correct directory `example/`

     ```commandline
     % cd example/
     % pwd
     /Users/angelito/Documents/FleetProjectFiles/CPP23/example
     ```

+#### Building the Project

+- We will now be building the project using cmake in the terminal
+    - **_NOTE:_** We will be using the `CMAKE_TOOLCHAIN_FILE` option to conncet CMake and vcpkg
+    - We use this option by adding a `-D` before writing the option name
+        - Similar to our `CMakePresets.json` file, but we are manually entering the vcpkg source pathway
+        - **_Again Noting:_** that `VCPKG_ROOT` was set for your system enviornment
+- So we enter the following:

+    ``` commandline
+    % cmake -B cmake-build -S . -G "Ninja" -DCMAKE_TOOLCHAIN_FILE="$VCPKG_ROOT/scripts/buildsystems/vcpkg.cmake"
+    ```

+- Want to append something that is specific to my system, in the case that the command does not work for them
+    - In my case, CMake is not able to find my system's SDK file
+    - So, I added the `CMAKE_OSX_SYSROOT` option to tell CMake where to find the files needed
+        - Otherwise, the command would fail
+- So, my command looks like:

+    ``` commandline
+    % cmake -B cmake-build -S . -G "Ninja" -DCMAKE_TOOLCHAIN_FILE="$VCPKG_ROOT/scripts/buildsystems/vcpkg.cmake" -DCMAKE_OSX_SYSROOT="/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk"
+    ```

+- Now, just like my previous notes, my system does not have an updated C++ compiler
+    - So, I used Homebrew to install an up-to-date compiler
+    - But, I need to tell CMake to utilize that compiler, **_Not the pre-installed compiler_**
+- So I enter the following command
+    - This will include other commands that were previously discussed

+    ``` commandline
+    % cmake -B cmake-build -S . -G "Ninja" -DCMAKE_TOOLCHAIN_FILE="$VCPKG_ROOT/scripts/buildsystems/vcpkg.cmake" -DCMAKE_OSX_SYSROOT="/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk" -DCMAKE_CXX_COMPILER="/usr/local/opt/llvm/bin/clang++" -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCMAKE_COLOR_DIAGNOSTICS=ON
+    ```

+- After all that, we can now build the project
+    - We can do this in one of two ways:
+        - Move into the `cmake-build` directory
+        - Or just build from the `example` directory
+    - There is no difference between the two, just a matter of how you write the command
+- After a successful build, we can run the executable
+- You would enter the following if building from the `cmake-build` directory

+    ``` commandline
+    % cd cmake-build/
+    % cmake --build ./
+    % ./Example
+    ```

+- If you build from the `example` directory, you would enter:

+    ``` commandline
+    % cmake --build cmake-build/
+    % ./cmake-build/Example
+    ```

+- **Again, its just a matter of preference**, nothing more
+    - The last line, in each code block, is us running the executable

+---